Best Softshell Jackets of 2024/25

 What we didn't like: boxy fit, lacking style

 It’s tough to beat the value of the Outdoor Research Ferrosi Hoodie.
-No other budget model we tested compared to the fabric or function of this softshell.
-While features in our other award-winning jackets eke out a bit more performance than the Ferrosi, this is undoubtedly an excellent option at an excellent price.
-In fact, we wrote a whole article dedicated to the Ferrosi Hoodie because we think it’s such a great bang-for-the-buck outdoor item.
+No other budget model we tested compared to the functionality of this softshell.
+While the features in our other award-winning jackets eke out a bit more performance than the Ferrosi, this is undoubtedly an excellent option at the price.
+We wrote a whole article dedicated to the Ferrosi Hoodie because we think it’s such a great bang-for-the-buck outdoor item.

-Weighing 394 grams for men and 355 grams for women, this Outdoor Research jacket falls in the middle for weight among other softshells we tested.
+We tested the Ferrosi in multiple environments and seasons.
+This jacket falls in the middle for weight and breathability among the other softshells.
 It’s made with a mix of Nylon and Spandex fabrics with Stretch Woven 90D Ripstop in the body and hood.
-This combination means that the Ferrosi has a lot of comfortable stretch for freedom of movement, which we appreciated while scrambling up slickrock in Zion National Park.
-And it maintained good weather-protective qualities along windy ridges and when light rain rolled in while hiking in Colorado’s Tenmile Range.
+This combination means that the Ferrosi has a lot of comfortable stretch for freedom of movement where needed.
+It also maintained good weather-protective qualities along windy ridges and light rain.

-What we think this budget-friendly softshell lacks is a more tailored fit and style.
-Compared to the sleeker, better-tailored fit of all the others in this review, the Ferrosi is rather boxy and has the least flattering fit overall.
+What we think this softshell lacks is a more tailored fit and style.
+Compared to the sleeker, better-tailored fit of others in this review, the Ferrosi is rather boxy and has the least flattering fit.

-The Ferrosi is a popular softshell for a good reason; we’ve often seen it in action on local trails and received excellent customer reviews on Outdoor Research’s website.
-It also comes recommended by the folks at Outdoor Gear Lab, earning their “Best Buy” award.
-If you’re a die-hard “function before fashion” type of person, or if budget is a top priority, the Ferrosi is an excellent softshell at a tough-to-beat price.
+The Ferrosi is a popular softshell for a good reason; we’ve seen it in action on many local trails, it receives excellent reviews, and it is recommended by the folks at Outdoor Gear Lab.
+If you’re a “function before fashion” type of person, the Ferrosi is an excellent softshell at great price.

 Rab Kinetic 2.0 in blue